Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • CMMC certification

-Defense contracting carries higher regulatory expectations and more structured oversight.
+Defense contracting carries higher regulatory expectations and structured oversight.

 Flowdown Requirements from Prime Contractors

-Even if a certification is not explicitly mandated by a federal agency, prime contractors may require it.
+Even when not mandated by a federal agency, prime contractors frequently require certification from their suppliers.

 Common flowdowns include: